 The Christian Ministries major at Sterling College challenges students practically as well as intellectually.
 The CM major is not only an exercise in academic rigor, it also explores our living faith in Jesus Christ and provides students with opportunities to serve.
-Three areas of concentration are available to the Christian Ministries major: Missions, Worship Arts, and Youth and Family Ministry.
+Three areas of concentration are available to the Christian Ministries major: Missions, Sports Ministry, Worship Arts, and Youth and Family Ministry.
 Students exiting this program will be prepared to assume leadership roles in ministry, in settings as diverse as churches, Christian schools, camps, para-church ministries, missionary organizations, and Christian publishing companies.
 Various minors in Christian Ministries are also available.
+Sterling College also offers a related interdisciplinary concentration, Business Ministry.
+Details are in the Academic Catalog section titled Interdisciplinary Studies Major.